Employers gain ground prepping for 2018 Q1 enrollment periods

-Although they still have their work cut out for them, this month’s Open Enrollment Readiness Benchmark highlights some bright spots for employers whose benefit enrollments are slated to take place in the first quarter of 2018.
+Although they still have their work cut out for them, this month’s Open Enrollment Readiness Benchmark highlights some bright spots for employers whose benefit start dates take place in the first quarter of 2018.

 For this group, which represents nearly 70% of all employers, February’s overall Open Enrollment Readiness Benchmark (OERB) score stands at 44 out of 100—virtually unchanged from January.
 However, the number of red flags fell month to month from, showing real progress by companies in meeting with brokers and advisers, answering employee questions and measuring employee enrollment engagement.